Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Las Vegas is the state’s biggest travel draw, and for good reason.
-It offers resorts, shows, restaurants, sports, shopping, nightlife, pools, spas, events, and easy access to several desert day trips.
+It offers resorts, shows, restaurants, sports, shopping, nightlife, pools, spas, events, casinos, and easy access to several desert day trips.
 But Nevada is not only Las Vegas.

 Who Nevada Is Best For